cambridge-ceu/csd3/applications/pspp.md

 make
 ```

-Assuming `libreadline` is installed from [https://ftp.gnu.org/gnu/readline/](https://ftp.gnu.org/gnu/readline/).

-Near the end we saw complaints about Perl module and we specifically run the following code
+Near the end we see complaints about Perl module and we specifically run the following code

 ```bash
 cd perl-module && /usr/bin/perl Makefile.PL \